 It’s still too early for sowing tomatoes in my Zone 5B Hudson Valley, New York, area, with April 15 my target date, but I can dream.
-Those of you in warmer zones can stop dreaming, and do (and if you already sowed, it’s not too late to start petting your plants to help them grow sturdier…really).
-The goal is not a tall seedling by transplant time but a stout and sturdy one, about 4 inches high and wide.
+Those of you in warmer zones can stop dreaming, and do (and if you already sowed, it’s not too late to start petting a.k.a. brushing your plants to help them grow sturdier…really).
+My goal is not a tall seedling by transplant time but a stout and sturdy one, about 4 inches high and wide.

 - Count back from 5 or 6 to as much as 8 weeks.
 Everyone has their own beliefs on this.
-I like a strong little plant grown in a medium-large cell, so 6 is plenty; my seedlings would need larger quarters (like a 3- or 4-inch pot each) to thrive for 8 weeks indoors; more work, but to my mind not much extra benefit.
+I like a strong little plant grown in a medium-large cell, so 6ish is plenty.
+My seedlings would need larger quarters (like a 3- or 4-inch pot each) to thrive for 8 weeks indoors; more work, but to my mind not much extra benefit.
 Again: many experts prefer 8 weeks, and you may, too.

 - Seeds germinated on a heat mat in flats will get off to a particularly fast start.
-A soil temperature of 70 degrees is essential; higher (like mid-80s) is better in those early days.
+A soil temperature of 70 degrees is essential; higher (like mid-80s) is better in those early days of germination.
 I did not use a heat mat until recently because I sowed directly in APS cells (insulated, self-watering foam trays that last many years), not seed flats; lately I’ve been doing some of both.

 - If you’re re-using seedling flats or APS or Speedlings (another polystyrene system) or other containers, first clean everything with a 1:10 bleach:water solution or at least hot, soapy water.

 - Start with fresh seed-starting mix.
-A soilless mix (they are usually peat-based, but with consciousness about non-sustainable peat lately, coir is often used.
+A soilless mix is best.
+They are usually peat-based, but with consciousness about non-sustainable peat lately, coir is often used.
 This is not any old potting soil; it’s specially formulated for seedlings.